Cloud Computing Security for Cloud Service Providers

 - This document focuses on the use of cloud services for storing or processing sensitive data and highly sensitive data.
 For Australian government agencies and for the purposes of this document: sensitive data is defined as data that is unclassified with a dissemination limiting marker (DLM) such as For Official Use Only (FOUO) or Sensitive: Personal (which aligns with the definition of sensitive information in the Privacy Act 1988); highly sensitive data is defined as data classified as PROTECTED.
 Additionally, this document can assist with mitigating risks to the availability and integrity of non-sensitive data, defined for Australian government agencies as unclassified publicly releasable data.
 Mitigations are listed in no particular order of prioritisation.

 - The Australian Government Information Security Manual (ISM) provides policy guidance for mitigations such as ASD-approved cryptographic controls.
-The Strategies to Mitigate Targeted Cyber Intrusions provide additional guidance for mitigations such as prompt patching, prompt log analysis, securing computers, as well as network segmentation and segregation.
+The Strategies to Mitigate Cyber Security Incidents provide additional guidance for mitigations such as prompt patching, prompt log analysis, securing computers, as well as network segmentation and segregation.

 - Australian government agencies applying the ISM must only use outsourced cloud services listed on ASD Certified Cloud Services List (CCSL).
 Agencies need to perform accreditation, including reviewing the certification report, to determine whether the residual risk of their proposed use of the cloud service is acceptable.
 Agencies also need to perform an additional due diligence review of financial, privacy, data ownership, data sovereignty and legal risks.